Welcome to the Historic Capri Theatre, Performance Venue / Live music / Special Events. Far from “Just a Bar.”

 Posted on Sep.14, 2014

 A cornerstone of downtown for almost a century.
 Clemson Small Business Development and many other Downtown research and development groups all agree that the Capri Theatre has been a driving force, a “Catalyst” and has BLAZED THE TRAIL for the downtown revitalization effort.
+By being the “Canary” for the Downtown Effort, the Capri Theatre has sparked the interest of the City of Gaffney resulting in the decision to invest $6 million into their own Little Performance space.
 Here at the Capri Theatre we offer many options that include Live comedy/music and theatrical performances.
 Premieres of local independent films shot right here in the upstate are shown often giving film enthusiast a chance to meet the actors and directors of the films.
 We are also available for Corporate, civic and special events, please check calendar for dates.
 Our bands and performers are from all over the eastern U.S and some international.
 Our performers have been seen on Sun Studio Sessions, Austin City Limits, TV talk shows and Major Music Festivals all over performing their originals.
 The Capri Theatre is a special events/performance venue, not a bar or private night club with set hrs every night so please scroll down or click our schedule for events.

 Posted on Sep.13, 2014